Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 When dealing with Use Cases involving Native and User-Agent based Clients, the policies and standards described in [Section HTTP level security](https://geonovum.github.io/KP-APIs/API-strategie-extensies/#http-level-security) SHOULD be followed, as well as best practices [[OAuth2.Browser-Based-Apps]] and [[RFC8252]], which are defined for use with OAuth but may be applicable for API communication in general.

 ##### Other Authentication Methods
-A API Server (Resource Server) or Authorization Server MAY support any suitable authentication scheme matching their security requirements.
+An API Server (Resource Server) or Authorization Server MAY support any suitable authentication scheme matching their security requirements.
 When using other authentication methods, the authorization server MUST define a mapping between the client identifier (registration record) and authentication scheme.

 Some additional authentication methods are defined in the [OAuth Token Endpoint Authentication Methods](https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#token-endpoint-auth-method) registry, and may be useful as generic client authentication methods beyond the specific use of protecting the token endpoint.